rustytanton-zz/plugin-pattern-examples/PluginExample1.md

 *   Would work in a familiar way while reducing boilerplate of parsing options
 *   Wouldn't need to know much at all about Web Components to use this
-*   Can share one component with multiple Javascripts easily
+*   Can share one component with multiple Javascripts easily when also using shadow DOM
 *   By centralizing loading of plugins to one element, would make it easier to swap loading methods later if we needed to (ex: client must have IE8)

 ## Disadvantages specific to this approach

-*   Can't take advantage of some features of custom elements (ex: make a custom element by extending a HTMLElementButton)
+*   Can't take advantage of some features of custom elements (ex: make a custom element by extending a HTMLElementButton).
+Or at least not without a separate custom element that isn't a plugin.